evan-mason/drafter/README.md

 # drafter
 Angular C# MVC NBA Drafting application built for the boys.

-version 0.8.0
+version 0.8.1
-Presenter page with working videa that's fullscreen and disabled.
-Rotating teams added and working.
-Picks to come shown.
+Presenter page has working viewer now.
 Just needs next availiable and recommending.

 Methodology
 I believe in the best possible configuration.
 When the website has made a change, it will use websockets to send the type of change made, player picked up etc. Then the appropiate components will be re-mounted.